COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Iowa/README.md

 ## Process

-You should run four do files in the following order:
+You should run six do files in the following order:

 Iowa_NCES_clean.do,

 ITBS_clean_pre2015.do,

 IA_post2015_clean.do,

+IA_EDFactsParticipation_2014_2021

+IA_EDFactsParticipation_2022

 IA_StableNames.do